Manuel-Marquez1/reading-notes/README.md

-# reading-notes
+# My reading Journal

-My reading journal for Code Fellows
+We always need an empty line in between when we work on the read me.